Compare Rates and Save On Life Insurance

 When you fill out a life insurance application, part of the process is adding a life insurance beneficiary.
 If you choose not to add a beneficiary to life insurance, the death benefit proceeds become part of your estate.
 This means the probate court will oversee how the funds are distributed, and you lose control over who gets the money.

-If you have named a beneficiary or beneficiaries, it’s important to give them relevant information, including what happens when you are a beneficiary.
+If you have named a beneficiary or beneficiaries, giving them relevant information, including what happens when you are a life insurance policy beneficiary, is essential.
 If they don’t have the information to file a claim or the insurance company can’t locate them because you didn’t provide enough information, the proceeds could become unclaimed property in your state.

 bookshelves icon